Statistical Significance of Clustering using Soft Thresholding: Simulation

 \subsection{Simulation Summary}

-In summary, the sample method is strongly conservative and the hard method can be anti-conservative in many situations.
-The soft method is sometimes in-between and other times is more anti-conservative than the hard.
-Simulation results shown in Section \ref{onecluster} suggest that, under the null hypothesis, the performances of the hard and soft methods vary from strongly conservative to strongly anti-conservative depending on the situations which are mainly characterized by the two quantities, $v$ and $v\times w$.
-Fortunately, the two methods are frequently complementary to each other, i.e., the combined method yields conservative results in almost all settings.
-Simulation results from Sections \ref{twoone} and \ref{twoall} suggest that, under the alternative hypothesis, the hard method often has the largest power and the sample method has the smallest power.
-The combined method is appropriately in-between.
+In summary, the sample method is strongly conservative and the hard thresholding method can be anti-conservative in certain situations.
+The soft thresholding method is in-between.
+Simulation results shown in Section \ref{onecluster} suggest that, under the null hypothesis, the performances of the hard thresholding method vary from strongly conservative to strongly anti-conservative depending on the situations which are mainly characterized by the quantity, $v$.
+The soft method yields conservative results in all settings studied here.
+Simulation results from Sections \ref{twoone} and \ref{twoall} suggest that, under the alternative hypothesis, the hard thresholding method often has the largest power and the sample method has the smallest power.
+The soft method is appropriately in-between.
 If the signals are large enough, all methods can identify the significant clusters.
 However, in situations with relatively small signal, the sample method cannot distinguish the significant clusters.
-In practice, we recommend the combined method, i.e., small $p$-values from the combined method indicate the existence of distinct clusters.
+In practice, we recommend the soft method, i.e., small $p$-values from the soft method reliably indicate the existence of distinct clusters.